nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     This function returns the full content of the nRF24L01's registers about RX/TX addresses despite what `address_length` is set to.

-    :param int index: the number of the data pipe whose address is to be returned.
+    :param index: the number of the data pipe whose address is to be returned.
 A valid index ranges [0,5] for RX addresses or any negative number for the TX address.
         Otherwise an `IndexError` is thrown.
 This parameter defaults to ``-1``.

     .. versionadded:: 1.2.0

-.. autoattribute:: circuitpython_nrf24l01.rf24.RF24.last_tx_arc
+.. autoproperty:: circuitpython_nrf24l01.rf24.RF24.last_tx_arc

     This attribute resets to 0 at the beginning of every transmission in TX mode.
     Remember that the number of automatic retry attempts made for each transmission is configured with the `arc` attribute or the `set_auto_retries()` function.

-.. autoattribute:: circuitpython_nrf24l01.rf24.RF24.is_plus_variant
+.. autoproperty:: circuitpython_nrf24l01.rf24.RF24.is_plus_variant

     This information is determined upon instantiation.